PH-KDX/flightplandb-py/readme.md

         "name":<application name, str or None>,
         "url":<application URL, str or None>
     },
+    "cycle":{<AIRAC navigation data cycle associated with this plan>
+      "id":<cycle id, int>,
+      "ident":<AIRAC cycle identifier, str>,
+      "year":<last two digits of year in which the cycle was released, int>, "release":<subrelease within the year release, int>
+    },
     "route":{<route object linked with the flight plan>
         "nodes":[<nodes in the route (2 minimum, though only one is shown), array>
             {